lluis-mv/HM-RK/README.md

 ### Matlab versions

-The code has been tested in Matlab R2019a and R2020a.
+The code has been tested in Matlab R2019a, R2020a and R2022b.

 ### Submodules

 Some of the constitutive models (elastoplastic) are available in another [repository](https://github.com/lluis-mv/ExplicitStressIntegration)

 ## Sign convention
-Computational geomechanics sign conventions is used in this implementation: in the water pressure field compression pressures are positive whereas negative values of the effective Cauchy stress tensor denote compression.
+Computational geomechanics sign conventions is used in this implementation: in the water pressure field compression pressures are positive values whereas negative values of the effective Cauchy stress tensor denote compression.

 ## License and citation